 Band Clinics & Band Directors’ Clinics

-In Korea, the formation of orchestras at schools is recommended as a government policy.
+In Korea, music activities, such as band (wind instruments) or orchestra particiaption are extracurricular activities in schools.
 However, in some schools (local schools in particular), students do not have much opportunity to learn about musical instrument maintenance and there arise situations in which the students own high quality instruments, but the instruments become damaged and do not produce a good sound.

 "Music pal" School Music Education Support Website